-How Your Employee Experience Affects Your Customer Experience
+Research Shows How Employee Experience Impacts Customer Experience

 The employee and customer experience are closely linked.
 According to recent research from Forbes and Salesforce, companies that deliver great employee and customer experiences are growing almost twice as fast as companies that stumble in both areas.
 Of the executives surveyed, 70 percent agreed that a better employee experience leads directly to a better customer experience.
-Here’s why companies need to modernize their internal applications.
+Read on to learn how to make the most of this research by modernizing your internal applications.

 Because consumer applications have made our lives so much more convenient, employees expect similar quality from the applications they use at work.
 This trend toward the consumerization of IT began long before the pandemic, but it has significantly accelerated during the past year.
 Employees aren’t wrong for having high expectations of the tech tools they use on the job.
 After all, they were promised that technology would help them be productive.
 As these expectations meet the reality of technical debt and legacy systems, however, employees can become frustrated and disengaged.